 Dependency is to a broad term that refers to when software components depend on one another.
 Dependency in Mobility Platform is divided into two categories, namely External Libraries and Internal Libraries dependencies.
 Further, Internal Libraries dependency is divided into two categories, namely Mandatory Libraries and Other Internal Libraries.

 Internal Libraries

+All components and micro apps is delivered in the form of library which is then integrated as part of ref app.

-Mobility Platform uses a number of internal libraries, such as BlueLib, CommLib, Consumer Care, AppInfra, UIKit, AppFramework, and so on.
-The version management of these libraries is done by the BaseApp.
-BaseApp allows interdependencies of these libraries.
+Mobility Platform uses a number of internal libraries, such as CommLib, Consumer Care, AppInfra, UIKit, AppFramework, and so on.
+The version management of these libraries is done in collaboration with component teams and CI pipeline team.

+Ref App allows interdependencies of these libraries.
 But circular dependency is not allowed between internal libraries.

-Among the internal libraries, AppInfra and UIKit are mandatory libraries.
-All proposition must use these libraries.
+Among the internal libraries, uApp framework, AppInfra and UIKit are mandatory libraries.
+All propositions must use these libraries.

 External Libraries

-Mobility Platform uses a number of external libraries that are directly used by AppInfra.
-The version management of these libraries are done by AppInfra.
-The version of the libraries depends on the version of AppInfra.
-Before the external libraries can be used, AppInfra seeks IP&S approval details. (add some more info)
+Mobility Platform uses a number of external libraries like Janrain, AF networking, Volley etc. Component teams needs to seek IP&S for approval before using any external third party libraries.

 The choice of external and internal libraries needs a conscious approach.
 There are a few aspects that affect the choice of these libraries.
 Some of them are described below.